hat20/Learning-CoreJAVA/README.md

 18) <b>finding_element.java</b> - Searching an element in an array using linear search.
 19) <b>findCharacterInString.java</b> - Searching the first occurrence of a character in a string using indexOf function.
 20) <b>findStringInString.java</b> - Searching the first occurrence of a string in a sentence using indexOf function.
+21) <b>RandomNumbers.java</b> - Program to generate 'n' unique/non-unique random numbers in the range of 0 to 100.
 21) <b>emirp.java</b> - a program to determine whether a number is EMIRP or not.
 22) <b>primepalindrome.java</b> - a program to determine whether a number is prime palindrome or not.
 23) <b>num_to_words.java</b> - program that outputs the digits of a number you entered in words.